gilhaz/BLE-remote/README.md

 ```

 ### Get your device MAC address
-*find the MAC address by:
+Find the MAC address by:
 - First, running ```hcitool lescan```
-- Then, turn on the device and watch for the last one added.*
+- Then, turn on the device and **watch for the last one added**.
 ```shell
 sudo hciconfig hci0 down; sudo hciconfig hci0 up sudo hcitool lescan